mattmakai/fullstackpython.com/source/content/pages/servers.rst

 it up to the Internet either through a business-class internet service provider (ISP) or
 `co-locating the server <http://webdesign.about.com/od/colocation/a/what_colocation.htm>`_ with other servers.
-A "business-class" ISP is necessary because most residential Internet service agreements prohibt and will eventually block traffic to web servers.
-You may be able to get away with low traffic volume but if your site serves a lot of traffic it will catch an ISPs filters.
+A "business-class" ISP is necessary because most residential Internet service agreements explicitly prohibit running web servers on their networks.
+You may be able to get away with low traffic volume but if your site serves a lot of traffic it will alert an ISP's filters.

 The bare metal option offers the most control over the server configuration,